 Digital Elevation Model (DEM) of feature with 5 cm contours.
 Note that west is up.

-The initial work at the Guadalupe Village Site (LA 143472) was funded by a small Permian Basin MOA Grant through the Bureau of Land Management office in Carlsbad, New Mexico.
+Acknowledgments The initial work at the Guadalupe Village Site (LA 143472) was funded by a small Permian Basin MOA Grant through the Bureau of Land Management office in Carlsbad, New Mexico.
 The second visit to the site (which yielded this data) was done entirely pro bono.
 Archaeologists Juan Arias, Bruce Boeke, Tim Graves, Jeremy Iliff, and Myles Miller III made the project possible.